abdullahrx07/ytdl/README.md

 # YouTube MP4/MP3 Download URL API

-এই project-এর API server YouTube video URL নিয়ে একটি temporary MP4 বা MP3 download URL তৈরি করে। Bot-side থেকে API call করে পাওয়া `downloadUrl` ব্যবহার করে video বা audio download করা যাবে।
+This project's API server generates a temporary MP4 or MP3 download URL from a YouTube video URL.
+Bot-side code calls the API and uses the returned `downloadUrl` to download the video or audio.

 ## Bot API